Sunset Beach, California: Arts and culture

 The Sunset Beach Art Festival is held annually during Mothers Day weekend.
 It was created in 1948 by the local women's group as a way to promote education and social activities and was initially called the Beachcomber's Carnival.
 The festival generates $30,000 to $40,000, with all the proceeds going to charity.

 Parks and recreation

 Sunset Beach features one of the widest beaches in southern California.
-Running parallel to the beach, from the north of town to the southern edge is the Green Belt, a bucolic 14 acre park on which residents walk their dogs and celebrate Mother's Day with the historic Sunset Beach Art Festival, sponsored by Las Damas.
+Running parallel to the beach, from the north of town to the southern edge is the Green Belt, a 14 acre park.
 Southeast of Sunset Beach is Bolsa Chica State Beach.
 To the east is the bayfront community of Huntington Harbour (part of Huntington Beach), and roughly north is the Naval Weapons Station Seal Beach, and the Seal Beach National Wildlife Refuge.
 The small gated community of Surfside located between Sunset Beach and the Weapons Station is part of Seal Beach, with the rest of Seal Beach on the other side of the Weapons Station.